 Building a product without customer feedback, A/B testing is questionable.

-Emilia suggests “having a diverse advisory board participating and experiencing new product and customer strategies.
-A rotating member from your Engineering and Product team should actively participate, contributing and religiously reviewing customers’ feedback.
+Emilia suggests having a diverse advisory board participating and experiencing the new product and customer strategies.
+A rotating member from your Engineering and Product team should actively participate, contributing, and religiously reviewing customers’ feedback.

 Having a customer feedback loop as part of the business framework also empowers other business groups like the Sales or Marketing department to help build a content plan.

 Similarly, having a customer business impact review is important to host on an agreed-upon cadence for two reasons: to look back on customer adoption, usage, and project failures and successes, but also to look forward and build opportunities to work together on new high-impact plans, to deepen the partnership.

 The customer journey starts with a pain point they are seeking to fill.
 What happens after the customer commits to a partnership is what will determine the future of your company.
 That’s customer success.

 Partner, CSM & AM, Founder of Customer Growth Advisors (acquired by Winning By Design), she partners with companies seeking to build and optimize their enablement programs.